'Instagrammable space': Social media-inspired cafes set to open across New Zealand

 Teh said the opening of the Takapuna store would create jobs for 20 people in the area, adding to the 60 the tea brand already employs, and new stores in Auckland and Wellington will create at least 80 more.

-Competition in New Zealand's bubble tea market was high with more brands and stores opening, Teh said.
+Competition in New Zealand's bubble tea market was high with more brands and stores opening frequently, Teh said.

 "With the New Zealand population growing and seeing a lot of migration, we expect to see a lot of competition coming up, new brands, new stores."